tomas-abrahamsson/gpb/doc/dev-guide/proto-defs-versions.md

-In version 1, when processing a `#?gpb_field{}` with `occurrence=optional`, to invoke the correct handling as described above, it was also necessary to also check the to also check whether the message was a proto3 message or not (using the `proto3_msgs` item.)
-In version 2, `occurrence=defaulty` indicates proto3 handling and `occurrence=optional` indicates proto2 handling, there is no longer any need to also check whether a message is proto3 or not.
+In version 1, when processing a `#?gpb_field{}` with `occurrence=optional`, to invoke the correct handling as described above, it was also necessary to also check whether the message was a proto3 message or not (using the `proto3_msgs` item.)
+In version 2, `occurrence=defaulty` indicates proto3 handling
+and `occurrence=optional` indicates proto2 handling, there is no longer any need to also check whether a message is proto3 or not.